 Cover pages provide a great way for companies to reinforce their brand and develop excellent presentations for the client.
 It should incorporate the titles of the report, the period the report covers, and the date of delivery.

 For the cover page design, ensure you add your logo, brand colors, or wordmark.
 If your client wants the design to blend your brand and theirs, then you can combine logos and coloring from both brands.
 You may want to save the cover page for future purposes.
+Using a logo maker can simplify the process and help you create a cohesive visual identity.

 Headers and footers are effective ways to incorporate branding on each report page.
 You can add your agency’s general contact information like physical address, general email address, phone number, fax number, and website link.
 You can also include your logo or wordmark here.
 But it’s best not to add too many elements to avoid cluttering the report.